 Did You Know?

 This route takes you past two important mountain reservoirs.
 First is Fofanny Reservoir, with an underground water treatment works capable of processing 52 million litres of water a day.
 Second is the larger Spelga Reservoir, which was completed in 1957 and flooded a mountain pasture previously known as Deer's Meadow.

 Follow a series of upland paths and tracks on your way between three mountain valleys.

 Cross the road at Spelga Pass and pass through two metal gates.
 Now descend across a footbridge that spans the nascent River Bann.
 Turn right on the opposite bank and contour around the base of Slievenamiskan.
 The route then turns right and descends across a hollow, heading towards a stone wall that runs around the base of Hen Mountain.
 When you meet the wall, turn left and contour beneath the northern slopes of the mountain.

-The path is sometimes wet underfoot, but brings you to the firm surface of a mountain track know as the New Bog Road.
+The path is sometimes wet underfoot, but brings you to the firm surface of a mountain track known as the New Bog Road (or Hen Track).
 Turn left here and follow the track for 2km, climbing gradually along the Rocky River valley.
 At first there are good views of the granite tors that decorate the summit of Hen Mountain - a popular rock climbing venue - then the feeling of isolation increases as you continue into the upper part of the valley.

 The path consolidates at the col, and a steady descent brings you to a track at the base of the valley.
 Turn left here to reach the end of the section, marked by a track junction at Leitrim Lodge.